Simatwa/python-tgpt/docs/README.md

 Version **0.4.6** also introduces dynamic provider called `g4fauto`, which represents the fastest working g4f-based provider.

 > [!TIP]
-> To launch web interface for g4f-based providers simply run `$ pytgpt gpt4free gui`
+> To launch web interface for g4f-based providers simply run `$ pytgpt gpt4free gui`. `$ pytgpt api run` will start the REST-API.
+Access docs and redoc at */docs* and */redoc* respectively.

 <details>